-24. What are some recent notable cartel cases (limited to one or two key examples, with a very short summary of the facts, decision and sanctions/level of fine)?
+23. What are some recent notable cartel cases (limited to one or two key examples, with a very short summary of the facts, decision and sanctions/level of fine)?

-According to 2017 annual activity report of the Authority, there have been two leniency applications in 2017.
-Both applicants were granted immunity in investigations where other undertakings were fined.
+According to 2019 annual activity report of the Authority, concerning a leniency application made in 2018, the Cartel and On-Site Inspection Support Division ("Cartel Division") have decided that the applicant should be awarded with 50% reduction from the monetary fine (Ambarlı Ro-Ro decision 19-16/229-101, 18.04.2019).
+However, according to 2018 annual activity report, there have been no significant cartel decisions in which the Board imposed significant administrative monetary fines.
+In 2018, there has been a decline in the number of investigations with monetary fines, according to 2017 and 2019 annual activity reports of the Authority, there have been two leniency applications; the process concerning the application made in 2019 is ongoing.
+Both applicants who made their leniency applications in 2017 were granted immunity in investigations where other undertakings were fined.
 First one concerns the mechanical engineering sector (17-41/640-279, 14.12.2017) in a region.
 The allegation was that the mechanical engineers in Burdur compiled revenue in a pool and shared their revenue.
 One of the undertakings became aware of the leniency regime during the on-site inspection and applied and consequently was granted immunity from the administrative monetary fine.